bowerscodes/javascript-basics/README.md

 ## Unit Testing
-Accompanying all of the Function lists, is an accompanying node `.test` file for each of the data types.
+Accompanying all of the Function lists, is a node `.test` file for each of the data types.
 This served three purposes during the exercise - to test our functions for correctness, to provide us with a set of expectations to work back from, but also to get us used to writing our own unit tests, to further validate the results of our functions.
 This was my first introduction to Unit Testing, and I found this Test-Driven Development approach to programming to be highly rewarding.
 As a learner it allowed me to approach the task from the perspectives of both refinement, and diagnosis: Does the code itself pass?
 If so, is that enough?
 Could the tests be developed further to minimise bugs?
 If the tests didn't pass, what are the requirements defined in the test suite?
 Could it be that numbers are being passed in as strings, and not integer values, for example?

 ```JavaScript
 describe('isEqual', () => {